Hikkihiki/CNum/README.md

 - [ ] Bitwise Operation: &, &=, |, |=, ^, ^=
 - [x] Bit shifting <<, <<=, >>, >>=
 - [ ] Output to std::cout
+- [ ] Input from std::cin
+- [ ] Literal like 123456ULL that append after digit to create a big integer type (is this possible by macro?)